 So what can you do if you’re going through alcohol and drug abuse or someone you love is?

-There are different types of alcohol and drug rehab programs available.
+There are different types of rehab programs available.
 For example, for people with a less severe abuse problem, outpatient rehab may be a viable option.
 With outpatient alcohol and drug rehab, you’re able to keep going to work and living your daily life, but you also participate in intensive therapy.

 For other people, a residential, inpatient treatment program may be the best.
 At this kind of alcohol and drug rehab, you’re likely to first go through a medically supervised detox program, and then following that you would participate in comprehensive treatment that would include a combination of group and individual therapy, as well as supplemental activities.